Jaredy899/astro-website/src/content/blog/6-beer.md

 So here’s to IPAs, to new adventures, and to finding comfort in the little things.
 And if you haven’t tried Voodoo Ranger Imperial IPA yet, do yourself a favor—grab a can, take a sip, and see what all the fuss is about.

 > **Cheers! 🍻**

-*Stay tuned for a blog, where I’ll talk more about FND.*